ntessore/imagemap/README.md

 version of the reference image for each row of the matrix file, in the same order.
 Hence the output file will contain one more multiple image than there are given matrices.

+If the `-0` flag is set, unmapped pixels of the output images are set to a special null value, which is often ignored by consumers of FITS files such as SAOimage DS9.

+If the `-p` option is given, the points definition from `PTSFILE` is read, which should be in the same format as for the [`ptmatch`](#ptmatch) tool, although the uncertainties are ignored.
+The mapped images are then *cropped to fit the provided points for each multiple image* (as opposed to the mapped points of the reference image), plus a configurable padding, see below.

+If the `-a` option is given together with `-p`, anchor points for the images are read from `ANCFILE`.
+These can improve the positioning of the mapped images within each multiple image.

+The `-d` option sets the padding for mapped images which are cropped around the points provided by the `-p` option.
+A positive value specifies the padding in pixels, whereas a negative value specifies the padding as a fraction of the bounding box of the points.

 ### lens2mat